 Fire resource status will be turned in to LPCC each morning yearlong.
-This can be performed by a radio call out initiated by LPCC, by phone or fax.
+Fire Resources will utilize the new WildCAD-E Roster system.
 All other resources will advise LPCC of their status as they go in and out of service into the field.

 Employees assigned to a numbered piece of apparatus (Patrol 42) will identify themselves as that resource.
-Last names of fire patrols will be provided when another individual who is not normally assigned to that unit is covering the patrol.
+Resource that are covering in that same apparatus will also identify as the same.